rodocite/decentralized-board/README.md

 ![](https://github.com/rodocite/smart-contracts-project/blob/master/ss2.png)

 # Decentralized Bulletin Board
 A "bulletin board" dapp using NextJS, Ethereum, and IPFS.
-Users can freely post messages.
 Size of the message is determined by value of ETH sent in.
 Messages are stored in IPFS and the IPFS hash/path is recorded in the transaction.
 The motivation for this toy project was to look into Solidity, IPFS, and see how painful (or not) it would be to create a dapp without the Truffle framework.

 ## An example of IPFS storage
 This project is a bit of a contrived example of using IPFS with Ethereum since you can store text in a Smart Contract state variable.
 However, storing the messages on IPFS removes some load from the blockchain and would theoretically reduce gas price per transaction.